motoe4a/final-prject/CODE_OF_CONDUCT.md

 Project maintainers are obligated to maintain confidentiality regarding the reporter of an incident.

 Further details of specific enforcement policies may be posted separately.

-## Attribution

-This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org), version 2.1.

-For answers to common questions, see the [FAQ](https://www.contributor-covenant.org/faq/).